Boyarin Orsha: Synopsis

 Arseny falls in love with his master Boyarin Orsha's daughter and plots to take her away from her father's home.
 On discovering this, the old man locks the girl into her room and throws the key into Dnieper.
 The young man faces igumen and monks who interrogate him, but refuses to name his accomplices.
 On the night before the execution Arseny, helped by his mysterious friends, escapes from his cell.
 He finds himself in Lithuania, now at war with Russia.
 Some time later, he returns with the invasion force.
 After one particularly fierce battle, he finds dying Orsha among the dead men lying on the ground.
-Having received the permission to come to his house and take the girl with him, Arseny goes there, breaks the lock on the door of the room which nobody has entered for years and finds a heap of bones on the bed where he once made love to Orsha's daughter.
+Having received the permission to come to his house and take the girl with him, Arseny goes there, breaks the lock on the door of the room which nobody has entered for years and finds a heap of bones on the bed where he once had sex with Orsha's daughter.
 Grief-stricken, Arseny laments at length about his cruel fate and leaves.